- 1. Stroke Awareness, Recognition, and Response

 - If these services are not available on-site, patients should be considered for expedited transfer to a centre where advanced stroke care and neurosurgical services are available [Strong recommendation; Low quality of evidence].

 7.2 Initial Clinical Evaluation

-7.3 Patient Management Prior to Hemicraniectomy Surgery
+7.3 Considerations Prior to Hemicraniectomy Surgery

 - Access to organized stroke care, ideally stroke units with a critical mass of trained staff and an interdisciplinary stroke team.